English

 Table 2: Experimental Value and The Energy of The Laser Beam.

-1. Eye Detection Using Histogram Matching for Cornea Localization in Refractive Eye Surgery
+• Eye Detection Using Histogram Matching for Cornea Localization in Refractive Eye Surgery

 First, Refractive Eye Surgery is a very sensitive and risky surgery because of its critical operation position.
-Using laser will correct the sight level and decrease the risk of operating because of its remarkable and useful features.
-Laser will automatically target the eye and the energy to the corneal surface.
-A new detection method is proposed using the template matching in order to localize the targeted eye to be corrected by the excimer laser.
+Using a laser will correct the sight level and decrease the risk of operating because of its remarkable and useful features.
+The laser will automatically target the eye and the energy to the corneal surface.
+A new detection method is proposed using template matching in order to localize the targeted eye to be corrected by the excimer laser.
 The template matching will guide the excimer laser in performing the surgery then the image guide will measure the distance between the corneal surface and the excimer laser.
 This technique will decrease the missing trials of operation and reduce the time consumed in the surgery.

 Introduction:

-1. Multi-Scale Entropy Study of Medical Laser Speckle Contrast Images
+• Multi-Scale Entropy Study of Medical Laser Speckle Contrast Images

-Laser speckle contrast imaging LSCI is an extended field of optical imaging technique to monitor the micro-vascular blood flow map represented in 2-D image.
+Laser speckle contrast imaging LSCI is an extended field of optical imaging technique to monitor the micro-vascular blood flow map represented in the 2-D image.
 LSCI data is a new imaging technique compared with the laser Doppler flowmetry data LDF.
 LDF presents the micro-vascular blood flow map in a 1-D image.
-Both techniques studies the micro-vascular changes that happens in the tissues.
+Both techniques study the micro-vascular changes that happen in the tissues.
 Laser is a main factor in performing these two methods.
 In this paper, these two techniques of imaging will compared using the multi-scale entropy MSE.
 MSE is a method that is used to measure the complexity of any data set for a finite length of time.

 Conclusion